-- 95. (B) The option (B) is grammatically incorrect.
+95. (B) The option (B) is grammatically incorrect.
 Here, 'was' should be used instead of 'were'.
 The word, 'neither' is a pronoun which requires a singular verb even though it appears (on the face of it) to refer to two things.
-Syntax: Neither of + Plural Subject + - 96.
-Little he realized that he wouldn't live (B) (A) to see his grandson married.
-No error.
-(C) (D)
+Syntax: Neither of + Plural Subject +

+96. Little he realized that he wouldn't live (A) (B)